Desperados 2: Cooper's Revenge: Plot

 US Marshal Ross Cooper, John Cooper's brother, has been tortured to death by the henchmen of a criminal known as Angel Face, and John vows to avenge him.
 In order to investigate the mysterious Angel Face, John sends Doc McCoy to the Eagle's Nest, Pablo Sanchez's fortress, to gather him and Sam Williams.

 When Doc arrives, the fortress had been forcibly taken over by Rodriguez, Sanchez's rival bandit leader, and his friends were captured.
 After freeing the two, they reunite with John and Kate O'Hara in Santa Fe, where John has agreed to protect some settlers on their journey.

-At a pass known as Eye of the Needle, they find a blockade of logs set up by the hostile Native Americans.
+At a pass known as Eye of the Needle, they find a blockade of logs set up by hostile Native Americans.
 After they manage to survive the ambush, a troop of US cavalry under Captain Clarke appears and takes an unconscious Indian prisoner.
 Suspicious of Clarke, John, Doc, and Kate follow the soldiers to a campsite, where they eavesdrop on them.
 Thereby, they learn that Angel Face has bribed Clarke and most of his men to orchestrate the Indian attack on the settlers, which will trigger a conflict between the US Government and the Native tribes.
 Kate follows Clarke as he transports the captive Indian to his base at Fort Wingate.
-As John and Doc keep listening, they know that the soldiers are about to attack the settlers again to silence all witnesses.
+As John and Doc keep listening, they learn that the soldiers are about to attack the settlers again to silence all witnesses.
 They return just in time to join forces with Sam and Sanchez and successfully repel the raid.

 At Fort Wingate, Kate enters the restricted area to find Hawkeye, the Indian prisoner, and see if he knows anything about Angel Face, but he's too weak after being severely beaten.
 When the others arrive, Doc sneaks into the prison and patches Hawkeye up.
 Hawkeye informs the group of a letter sent to Clarke.
-The group, with Hawkeye as the new member, breaks into Clarke's office to steal the letter.
+The group, with Hawkeye as a new member, breaks into Clarke's office to steal the letter.
 Using a piece of charcoal, John uncovers a signature imprinted on the letter, with the name Lester Lloyd Goodman (a.k.a.
 Angel Face).
 As they present the damning evidence to the fort's commanding colonel, they capture Clarke on the spot, but his loyal sergeant stages a revolt among the corrupted soldiers.
 John and his team intervene on the cavalry's behalf and manage to liberate the fort.